 Method 1: With Adapter

-The easiest way is to use our Xbox 360 adapter kit (with PS2 adapter or 5in1 adapter) to connect your X-Arcade to a PC via USB.
+The easiest way is to use our Xbox 360 adapter kit or Xbox One adapter kit (both options requires either a PS2 adapter or 5in1 adapter) to connect your X-Arcade to a PC via USB.
 This allows you to change modes just like on a console and works with any DirectInput or Xinput games.
-(The Xbox One adapter kit can work also, but requires USB 2.0 ports or will otherwise require some driver tinkering for 2-players).

 You can also use our 2in1 adapter or PS4 adapters, but this will require using a special driver and software such as DS4Windows, InputMapper, or MotioninJoy (we can't offer support for any of these).
 An interesting history lesson on these here.